 Oral skills are being side-lined in British state schools.
 Digital technology is contributing to a decline in face-to-face communication.
-With automation and Covid-19 set to transform the economy, all of this undermines a future workforce for whom communication skills will be increasingly important.
+With AI and automation already transforming the post-pandemic economy, all of this undermines a future workforce for whom communication skills will be increasingly important.

 It also poses a crisis of citizenship, at a moment in which ordinary people's voices need to be heard more than ever before.